-For several years, I’ve been working on an old house in a town not too far away.
-The building is believed to have been built as a one room blacksmith’s shop.
-Around the middle of the 19th Century it was doubled in width, and became a home.
-It’s not on any historic registers, not even the town site, but the post and beam construction of the front left section, joined together with trunnels, suggests that it may date back to the 18th Century.
+For several years, I’ve worked on an old house in North Reading.
+The house is not on any historic registers, not even the town site, but the post and beam construction of the front left section, joined together with tree nails (aka “trunnels”) suggests that it may date back to the 18th Century.

 At some point, a wing was added on to the rear, perhaps another old building that was moved to the site and tacked on, judging from the irregular floors.
 All sections of the house have post and beam construction and low ceilings, suggesting an early construction date.
 Generations of owners have added their own touches to this cozy and unique home, including a full width shed dormer in the front, smaller gable dormers in the rear section, and a side porch